preset/website/content/docs/04-api/01-preset.md

 ### `isInteractive`

 Returns true if the preset is interactive.
-A preset is determed to be interactive if `process.stdout.isTTY` is false _and_ `--interaction` is not passed.
+A preset is determined to be interactive if `process.stdout.isTTY` is false _and_ `--interaction` is not passed.
 If `--interaction` is given, the interactive mode is forcefully enabled.

 This option is useful for testing a preset in a Continuous Interaction pipeline.